Syria: Independent Syrian Republic

 Upheaval dominated Syrian politics from independence through the late 1960s.
 In May 1948, Syrian forces invaded Palestine, together with other Arab states, and immediately attacked Jewish settlements.
-President Shukri al-Quwwatli instructed his troops in the front, "to destroy the Zionists".
+President Shukri al-Quwatli instructed his troops in the front, "to destroy the Zionists".
 The invasion purpose was to prevent the establishment of the state of Israel.
 Toward this end, the Syrian government engaged in an active process of recruiting former Nazis, including several former members of the Schutzstaffel, to build up their armed forces and military intelligence capabilities.
 Defeat in this war was one of several trigger factors for the March 1949 Syrian coup d'état by Colonel Husni al-Za'im, described as the first military overthrow of the Arab World since the start of the Second World War.
 This was soon followed by another overthrow, by Colonel Sami al-Hinnawi, who was quickly deposed by Colonel Adib Shishakli, all within the same year.